 We had been having a serious disagreement about something and he finally suggested that he disinherit me.
 He said it was a simple procedure and could be done orally.
-I didn't really want to do it and I was rather shook up by the idea.
-However I realized it was more a formality than anything else and that he could accomplish the same end by simply writing me out of his will.
-Finally with reluctance I agreed.
+I did not really want to do it and I was rather shook up by the idea.
+However, I realized it was more a formality than anything else and that he could accomplish the same end by simply writing me out of his will.
+Finally, with reluctance I agreed.

 We walked into the living room beside the kitchen wheremy mother joined us.
 I proceeded to simply say that I disinherited my father and he said the same thing.
 He was very matter-of-fact about the whole procedure and showed no emotion that I could detect.
 He walked back into his offices and I left.

-Actually after it was all over I felt relieved.
-I didn't know why I had been in Portsmouth in the first place and now I felt that I must leave.
+Actually, after it was all over I felt relieved.
+I did not know why I had been in Portsmouth in the first place and now I felt that I must leave.
 I contemplated where I would go and I thought that Latin America would be appropriate.
 I began thinking of Brazil and the gigantic potential it offered.
 I figured I could find employment in a law office in Rio de Janeiro.

 My principal concern was taking my car (my silver '84 Volkswagen Rabbit) with me.
 I wondered whether I should ship it by boat or drive it through South America.
-Perhaps I shouldn't even take it.
+Perhaps I should not even take it.
 It definitely presented a problem.

 I returned to my father's to pick up a last few things.
 My mother was there and helped me.
-She had laid out about 10 sweaters on the kitchen table for me.
-My heavy, cream-colored wool sweater was among them.
-Another older cream-colored sweater which I hadn't seen in quite a while was also included.
+She had laid out about ten sweaters on the kitchen table for me.
+My heavy, cream-colored, wool sweater was among them.
+Another older, cream-colored sweater which I had not seen in quite a while was also included.
 I gathered the sweaters up.

 I also noticed lying on the table my small, rectangular clock.
 I wanted it because I liked to use it to time myself when doing exercises.

-My mother carried out a small flimsy book case which was apparently mine.
-I told her I simply didn't have room for that in my car.
+My mother carried out a small, flimsy book case which was apparently mine.
+I told her I simply did not have room for that in my car.

 I was unsure I had my keys.
-I touched my right pants pocket, felt the silver balls that were on the key chain I was carrying and knew I had it.
+I touched my right pants pocket, felt the silver balls that were on the key chain I was carrying, and knew I had it.
 I noticed my father had walked into the living room with a client and I tried to hasten my departure.
 My mother was being as helpful as she could.
-She obviously didn't want to see me leave but she seemed to understand.
+She obviously did not want to see me leave, but she seemed to understand.